siuangie91/react-dragdrop/README.md

 :warning: _*Note:_ `draggable` _is not supported on touch screen-only devices._ :warning:

 **:warning: Known-issue:** 404 page not working in live build, but is fine in dev.
+This has to do with server (which is on LAMP stack) configuration.

 ### To-do:
 * [x] Unit test